Factor-augmented tree ensembles: Advantages for empirical macro-finance

-The factor-augmented ensembles considered for this empirical problem extend the information set of traditional autoregression trees by including the US business cycle.
-The latter is used both in levels and via a selected range of transformations.
-Formally, in order to compute a prediction referring to a generic time $t+1$, each factor-augmented tree uses a vector of predictors containing the target values referring to time $t, \ldots, t-11$ and the augmentation
+The factor-augmented ensembles extend the information set of traditional autoregression trees including with the estimated business cycle.
+The latter is used both in levels and with a selected range of transformations.
+Formally, in order to compute a prediction referring to a generic time $t+1$, the factor-augmented ensembles use a vector of predictors containing the target values referring to time $t, \ldots, t-11$ and the augmentation

-where $\hat{\psi}_{1,t+j|t}$ denotes the expectation for a generic $t+j$ estimated with the information set available at time $t$.
+where $\hat{\psi}_{1,t+j|t}$ denotes the estimate of the business cycle for a generic period $t+j$ computed with the information set available at time $t$.
 While the first block in the factor augmentation gives a direct view on the business cycle levels, the following ones are useful for computing splits directly on its turning points and making a better use of the data.

-Each ensemble is regulated via a vector of hyperparameters that includes those specifics to the elastic-net penalty of the state-space model (\cref{appendix:ecm}) and the minimum number of observations per leaf (\cref{sec:methodology:trees}).
+Each ensemble is regulated via a vector of hyperparameters that includes those specifics to the state-space estimation and the minimum number of observations per leaf.
 These tuning parameters are determined on a sample going from January 1984 to the end of January 2005.
-The ALFRED data vintage used for structuring the macroeconomic selection sample includes only the information available at the end of January 2005.
+The ALFRED data vintage used for structuring the macroeconomic selection sample includes the information was available right before the end of January 2005.
 Since this article uses a two-step method, hyperparameters are selected first for the trend-cycle model and then for the factor-augmented ensembles.
-The trend-cycle model is tuned using the artificial delete-$d$ jackknife procedure in \cite{pellegrino2020selecting}, as illustrated in \cref{appendix:ecm:hyperparams}.
-Next, the minimum number of observations per leaf of each ensemble is determined with a pseudo out-of-sample criterion and a grid search on $\mathscr{H}_{RT} \defeq \{5, 10, 15, \ldots, 50\}$.\footnote{This difference in the selection method is determined by the higher computational complexity required to estimate and forecast with factor-augmented tree ensembles.} Both steps use the first half of the selection sample for estimation purposes and the second half to validate the results.
+The trend-cycle model is tuned as illustrated in \cref{ch2:appendix:ecm:hyperparams}.
+Next, the minimum number of observations per leaf of each ensemble is determined with a pseudo out-of-sample criterion and a grid search on the equally spaced $\mathscr{H}_{RT} \defeq \{0.01, 10, 15, \ldots, 0.5\}$ with $|\mathscr{H}_{RT}|=25$.\footnote{This difference in the selection method is determined by the higher computational complexity required to estimate and forecast with factor-augmented tree ensembles.} The minimum number of observations per leaf is expressed in percentage terms with respect to the number of time periods available.
+Both steps use the first half of the selection sample for the estimation and the second half to validate the results.